Aster family (Asteraceae)

 Faunal Associations: Many insects visit the flowers, including long-tongued bees, short-tongued bees, small to medium-sized butterflies, and skippers.
 These insects seek nectar primarily, although the bees also collect pollen.
 Many kinds of insects feed on the foliage and other parts of asters, including the caterpillars of the butterfly Chlosyne nycteis (Silvery Checkerspot) and many moth species (see Moth Table).
 The Wild Turkey and possibly other upland gamebirds eat the seeds and foliage to a limited extent.
 Mammalian herbivores occasionally eat the foliage of asters, even though their food value is low.

 Photographic Location: The above photographs were taken in the wildflower garden of the webmaster in Urbana, Illinois.

 Comments: This aster has attractive flowers and is fairly easy to cultivate in a sunny rock garden and similar areas.
-Aromatic Aster can be distinguished from other Aster spp. by the number of ray florets per flowerhead (greater than 20), the size of its flowerheads (usually about 1" across or slightly more), and the spreading linear bracts underneath each flowerhead.
+Aromatic Aster can be distinguished from other asters (Symphyotrichum spp.) by the number of ray florets per flowerhead (greater than 20), the size of its flowerheads (usually about 1" across or slightly more), and the spreading linear bracts underneath each flowerhead.
 The leaves are shorter and more narrow than those of many other Aster spp., and they release a pleasant aroma when crushed.
-In general habit, Aromatic Aster has denser foliage and a bushier habit than other Aster spp., which are usually more tall and lanky.
-In mass-market horticulture, the plants that are labeled 'Aromatic Aster' appear to be hybrids of Aromatic Aster and Aster novae-angliae (New England Aster).
-These cultivated plants tend to be larger in size and have larger lower leaves; their flowers are a slighty larger and more double than those of Aromatic Aster.
+In general habit, Aromatic Aster has denser foliage and a bushier habit than other asters, which are usually more tall and lanky.
+In mass-market horticulture, some plants that are labeled 'Aromatic Aster' appear to be hybrids of Aromatic Aster and Symphyotrichum novae-angliae (New England Aster).
+These cultivated plants tend to be larger in size and have larger lower leaves; their flowerheads are slightly larger and more double than those of Aromatic Aster.